-- try to stay at home if you can to keep away from other people - try and keep away from people who are likely to become very unwell if they get flu or coronavirus - tell people who need to come into your home that you have symptoms of flu or coronavirus.
+- try to stay at home and keep away from other people who are likely to become very unwell if they get flu or coronavirus. - tell people who need to come into your home that you have symptoms of flu or coronavirus. - cover your mouth when you cough or sneeze.
+Then throw away the tissue straight away and wash your hands.. - wear a mask if you want to.

 If you are worried about your symptoms or they get worse, call your doctors' surgery or contact NHS 111 by phone or online.
 We tell you more about how to do this at the end of this leaflet.